 You can find joint and survivor annuities here.

 Lifetime Income with a Guaranteed Period (Life Annuity with Period Certain Annuity)

 With a straight life annuity with a period certain, your annuity payments are paid to you until the day you pass away, with a guaranteed period of time that acts as a backup plan in case of premature death.

 If one of the annuitants (you) dies before the guaranteed period of time expires, payments continue to pay your designated beneficiary until the period has expired.

-Consider this as a hybrid payout of the Single Life Only Annuity and the Period Certain.
-This payout option can also be applied to a Joint and Survivor payout as well.
+Consider this a hybrid payout of the Single Life Only Annuity and the Period Certain.
+This payout option can also be applied to a Joint and Survivor payout.

 You can find life annuities with a period certain here.